Try These Awesome Tips For Healthy Skin

-Good To Read: Nap Like A Pro - It's Good For Your Health Thick Foundation: Wearing a lot of makeup or even thick foundation does a great job at clogging your pores.
+Good To Read: Try These Amazing Tips for Healthy Naps Thick Foundation: Wearing a lot of makeup or even thick foundation does a great job at clogging your pores.
 Clogged pores mean acne breakouts and blackheads.
 Try to look for lightweight foundations and do not skip a nightly routine of thoroughly cleansing your face.
 Sugar: If you have a diet that is high in sugars, or maybe just had a week full of sugary sweets, you might notice your complexion is not the happiest with you.
 That is because sugar consumption can produce excess oil leaving you with more spots.
 Try to be conscientious of your sugar intake and shoot for eating a balanced diet.
 Coffee: So sad to see that such an important part of the morning can be the reason you have been struggling to get healthy skin!
 Coffee intake can actually throw off your skin’s natural ph.
 If you are a big coffee drinker, try to lessen your coffee runs and see if it makes a difference in your skin’s health!

 The Perfect Skin Routine

-Adding a skin care regime to your day-to-day routine really doesn’t have to be as time consuming as you might think.
+Adding a skincare regime to your day-to-day routine really doesn’t have to be as time-consuming as you might think.
 It really only needs to be a daily, two-time process.
 Morning: Don’t skip washing your face in the morning with some cool water to refresh yourself.
-Use a toner (a water-based liquid composed of plant extracts and essential oils) on a cotton pad over your face to remove sebum (oil) produced over night.
+Use a toner (a water-based liquid composed of plant extracts and essential oils) on a cotton pad over your face to remove sebum (oil) produced overnight.
 Some toners have alcohol to help dry out the skin if you tend to be oily.
 If you have dry skin, there are toners without alcohol that aid in moisture.
 Regardless of your skin type, after washing and toning moisturize!
-You can get moisturizers that are light-weight and oil free if you fall more on the oily side.
+You can get moisturizers that are light-weight and oil-free if you fall more on the oily side.
 It is very important to keep your skin hydrated.
 Night: Don’t fall into the bad habit of not washing your face before bed.
-Whether you wear makeup of not, your face gathers oils, dust and dirt throughout the day and it is vital to wash that all off.
-Be sure to wash with warm water, as using water that it too hot can strip your face of it’s necessary oils and dry it out.
+Whether you wear makeup or not, your face gathers oils, dust, and dirt throughout the day and it is vital to wash that all off.
+Be sure to wash with warm water, as using water that is too hot can strip your face of its necessary oils and dry it out.
 Again, use the toner on a cotton pad over your face and end with a moisturizer.
 Weekly, you should exfoliate your skin with a scrub to help get rid of dead skin and give you a deep clean.
 Face masks are also super fun to try and can be done right at home!
 Also, be sure to wash your sheets and pillowcases regularly to help you achieve that healthy skin you've been longing for.

 Eat your Way to a Clearer Face!